chiefenne/JETI_EX_BUS/README.md

 > NOTE: This is currently rather a proof of concept and NOT ready for use.
 > I use this mainly to learn about serial communication between microcontrollers and/or RC devices.

-> NOTE: My first tests will be done in a classical linear programming way (no asynchronous operations)
+> NOTE: My first tests will be done in a classical linear programming way (no asynchronous operations).
-> I will check how far I come with this somewhat simpler approach
+> I'll check how far I come with this somewhat simpler approach

 > NOTE: Possibly I will be studying uasyncio which seems to be the proper way of implementing the Ex Bus protocol.
 > For reference see [this example](https://github.com/peterhinch/micropython-async/blob/master/v3/as_demos/auart_hd.py).